joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/09/24/us/politics/biden-science-vaccine.html?searchResultPosition=3

 **An Exit Interview With a School Superintendent Who Defied Texas’ Governor**\
 `Pedro Martinez is leaving San Antonio to become Chicago’s schools chief.
-He weighs in on his battles with Gov. Greg Abbott and why he believes a student vaccine mandate should be “on the table.”`\
+He weighs in on his battles with Gov. Greg Abbott and why a student vaccine mandate should be “on the table.”`\
 https://nytimes.com/2021/09/24/us/pedro-martinez-greg-abbott-texas.html?searchResultPosition=4

 **Education Doesn’t Inoculate Us from Vaccine Hesitancy**\